How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 cancer, diabetes, cardiovascular risks, obesity, mood disorders, and age-related macular degeneration.

-Restoring healthy circadian rhythms by regulating light exposure brings you multiple benefits for well-being and health in the short to long term.
+Restoring healthy circadian rhythms by regulating light exposure brings you multiple benefits for well-being and health in the short- to long-term.

 In the long term, you will secure healthy aging and longevity by preventing aging-related diseases.